For most of history, many of our faith practices involved rhythms that were hard to escape.

 Church bells marked the day.
 Communities gathered regularly.
 While silence – a commodity, today, we seek out via paid retreats – was just simply, well… there.

-But with our attention now scattered across messages, feeds, notifications etc. – we’ve arrived into a very different world.
-Today, even when life appears outwardly calm, the mind rarely is.
+But with our attention now bouncing from one ping to the next with messages, feeds, notifications etc. – we’ve arrived into a very different world; one in which even when life appears outwardly calm, the mind rarely is.

-Thankfully, there is hope, with Christian apps emerging as powerful aides against our distractibility, offering small, deliberate interruptions that help reintroduce rhythms of stillness into days that would otherwise pass too quickly for us to notice what God might be doing.
+Thankfully, there is hope, with Christian apps emerging as powerful aides against distractibility, offering small, deliberate interruptions to help reintroduce rhythms of stillness into days that would otherwise skate by with barely a nod to our faith.

 Below, we’ll take a look at the 10 most valuable Christian apps currently out there, what makes them special, and who they’re best suited to.